 KBC Commercial Employee Insurance Cover is a product provided by KBC Insurance NV – Professor Roger Van Overstraetenplein 2 – 3000 Leuven – Belgium.
 VAT BE 0403.552.563 – RLP Leuven – IBAN BE43 7300 0420 0601 – BIC KREDBEBB.
 Company licensed by the National Bank of Belgium, De Berlaimontlaan 14, 1000 Brussels, Belgium, for all classes of insurance under code 0014 (Royal Decree of 4 July 1979, Belgian Official Gazette of 14 July 1979).Member of the KBC Group

-The 'Social' Voluntary Supplementary Pension Scheme for the Self-Employed offers extra cover for later in life.
-Learn more about the benefits.
+The Voluntary Supplementary Pension Scheme for the Self-Employed (VAPZ) takes away the financial worries later in life.
+Discover the KBC Life Pension Plan.

 If you're on the road with a substantial amount of your own capital equipment and merchandise in your vehicle, you can protect your load against risks such as damage or theft by taking out our goods in transit insurance.

 As a self-employed business manager, you can build up a personal pension through your company.
 Find out about the terms of the KBC Keyman Benefit Plan now.